 I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

-On November 19th, 2021, after a year and a half delay due to COVID-19, Ghostbusters Afterlife makes its way into theaters.
-Director Jason Reitman takes the reins for the fourth Ghostbusters movie as his father Ivan Reitman directed the first two Ghostbusters back in 1984 and 1989.
+On November 19, 2021, after a year and a half delay due to COVID-19, Ghostbusters Afterlife made its way into theaters.
+Director Jason Reitman took the reins for the fourth Ghostbusters movie, as his father Ivan Reitman directed the first two Ghostbusters back in 1984 and 1989.

 1. Up In The Air (2009)

 Jason Reitman’s perfectly modulated dramedy features career best performances from George Clooney, Anna Kendrick, and Vera Farmiga (all nominated for Oscars).
 Taking on the economic downturn of the late aughties, Reitman gives George Clooney’s “Termination Facilitator” Ryan Bingham, more shades of humanity than you’d expect considering his job is to fire people by the handful.
 You don’t necessarily like Bingham, but over the course of the movie you do feel for him.

 The film itself rarely missteps, is full of surprises, and there is no treacly happy ending.
 The ending is perfect.
 Capturing a period in time as only movies can.
 It’s not up in the air that this is one of the best movies of the aughties and Jason Reitman’s best.

 2. Juno (2007)

 You can kvetch about the dialogue in Diablo Cody’s Oscar-winning screenplay.
 You can complain about how the characters in Juno never feel like “real” people, as if you go to the movies to actually see real people.
 Or you can surrender yourself to Elliot Page’s incandescent performance as the titular character, a pregnant teen trying to navigate her way through the next nine months of her young life.